 Infertility is not something that is easily faced alone.
 Whether your personal network includes a supportive partner, family, friends, or other parents struggling with infertility, it’s important to have.
 Communicating with and learning from your network will help make your process easier.

 2. Try yoga/ massage/ acupuncture for stress reduction

 At best, will improve your physical health and possibly even help you become more likely to conceive.
 At the very least, it will help keep your stress levels in check – which is also very important when you’re struggling with infertility.

 Eating healthy should be a priority for everyone, whether you’re struggling with infertility or not.
 But a number of causes of infertility can be mitigated with a healthy diet that supports immune function.
-A well-balanced, high protein low carb diet has been shown to improve infertility, such as the “Fertility Diet”.
+A well-balanced, high protein, low carbohydrate diet has been shown to improve infertility, such as the “Fertility Diet”.

 You aren’t the only person struggling with infertility.
 There are online and in-person support groups that can help you find community where family or friends may fall short.
 Support groups are full of people who understand what you’re dealing with and can offer a friendly ear or helpful advice.